Zeta36/Policy-chess/README.md

 <tr>
 <td>
 <p>
-This work is inspired in the SL policy network used by <b>Google DeepMind</b> in the program AlphaGo [(AlphaGo Nature Paper)](https://storage.googleapis.com/deepmind-media/alphago/AlphaGoNaturePaper.pdf).
+This work is inspired in the SL policy network used by <b>Google DeepMind</b> in the program AlphaGo [AlphaGo Nature Paper](https://storage.googleapis.com/deepmind-media/alphago/AlphaGoNaturePaper.pdf).
 </p>
 <p>
 The network models the probability for every legal chess move given a chess board based only in the raw state of the game.